jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 - The bolt will be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.

-- Other part selections, inspired by PDWs and by various ultralight carbines derived from the Colt AR15A3, will serve to make the RC1 lighter, more comfortable, and more maneuverable.
+- Other part selections, inspired by PDWs and by ultralight carbines derived from the Colt AR15A3, will serve to make the RC1 lighter, more comfortable, and more maneuverable.

 # Sneak peak
 When completed, the RC1 will look something like this.
 Here, a few paper parts